trans-travel/trans-travel/us/ne.md

 and facility access of facilities under state regulation (such as airports, rest areas, many parks) and can place trans people at significant risk.

-SNebraska will bans trans youth medical care with very narrow and limited exceptions for continuing care.
+SNebraska bans trans youth medical care with very narrow and limited exceptions for continuing care.
 It has an unknown impact on child custody, although it should be noted that the law applies to medical providers and not parents.